evlPanda/PeopleSoftFullCalendar/README.md

 PeopleCode wrapper to implement FullCalendar in PeopleSoft. [https://fullcalendar.io](https://fullcalendar.io)

 ## To Import
-Because subsequent version of PEopleTools often don't allow you to import Projects from pervious versions I've copied all code into text files.
+Because subsequent version of PeopleTools often don't allow you to import Projects from pervious versions I've copied all code into text files.

 You'll want an Application Package with the following structure: